Recalling Luis Figo’s four years at Inter when he was accused of killing a cat

 No video evidence exists of Figo’s goal in the fourth minute, but the match report on Inter’s website tells us it was “spettacolare”.
 Given what we know about Figo, that’s not hard to believe.

 Former Inter enigma Mohamed Kallon later scored a consolation for the Saudi club.

 From that point on, things would get a little more serious for Figo.
-At the age of 32, the Portuguese was looking for one final challenge that would do justice to his already spectacular career.
+At the age of 32, the Portugal legend was looking for one final challenge that would do justice to his already spectacular career.